Behavioral Health Outpatient Management Program

-As part of the initial pre-authorization process, the provider must submit a packet of three (3) ABA forms (Diagnostic Physician/Specialist Evaluation; Provider Credentials Verification; Assessment Info & Initial Treatment Plan) to confirm the above requested information.
-These forms are available on the BCBSIL Forms page or by calling the BH Call Center at 800-851-7498 (800-779-4602 for FEP only).
-Once these forms are reviewed, a pre-authorization letter is sent to the member and provider by mail to confirm or decline the service request.
-Once the initial pre-authorization process has been completed, the provider may initiate ABA services for the member.
+As part of the initial pre-authorization process, the provider must submit a packet of two completed ABA forms Applied Behavior Analysis (ABA) Clinical Service Request Form and Applied Behavior Analysis (ABA) Initial Assessment Request Form to confirm the above requested information.
+These forms are available on the Forms page or by calling the BH Call Center at 800-851-7498 (800-779-4602 for FEP only).
+Once these forms are reviewed a letter is sent to the member and provider by mail to confirm or decline the service request.
+Once the initial preauthorization has been approved, the provider may initiate ABA services for the member.

 During each episode of authorized treatment, the BH Outpatient Management team may outreach to the provider to participate in the concurrent review process.
 If contacted, the provider is required to provide clinical justification for continued treatment through submission of the ABA Managed Care/Concurrent Review Form and any additional medical records that might be requested by the BH Outpatient team.
 This form is available on the Forms page or by calling the BH Call Center.

 If a claim is submitted without completion of the initial or concurrent preauthorization process, the provider and member will receive a denial notification.
 The provider will be directed to complete the required preauthorization process and a retroactive review may be required.
 The provider can contact the BH Outpatient Team at any time for clarification of the process at the BH Call Center number listed above.